-16.2.
+16.3.
 Recruitment

-Among applicants, subject eligibility will be determined based on the inclusion and exclusion criteria discussed above.
-A pre-screening call will be completed prior to the first in-person visit (and thus prior to consent) to exclude most ineligible applicants prior to the in-person visit.
-The pre-screening call will be performed by a sponsor-appointed representative.
+Enrollment is limited to subjects who have completed the RESTFUL Study and meet the inclusion and exclusion criteria in Section 7.
+A pre-screening call may be completed to assess eligibility prior to the in-person visit and may be performed by a sponsor-appointed representative.
 Eligibility will be contingent on scheduling constraints, such as research facility and research staff availability.

-Informed consent Process 16.3.
+16.3.1.
+Order of recruitment